 Areas of Special Interest

-I provide methods that unpack problems, reclaim your value and acknowledge the effects, emotions and symptoms of anxiety, anger, loneliness, depression, post-traumatic stress, suicidal and homicidal ideation, personality traits/disorders, negative behaviours and physical health issues.
+I work with you to unpack problems, reclaim value and acknowledge the effects, and symptoms of, distraction, avoidance, feeling uncomfortable in relationships with self/others, addictions, loneliness, anxiety, panic disorders, bipolar disorder, moods, anger, homicidal ideation/violence, depression, suicidal ideation, trauma, personality traits/disorders, self-protective behaviours and thought patterns, physical and sexual health issues, and psychosis.

 - Acceptance and Commitment therapy